JGAguado/ElectroLab/docs/source/faq.rst

 I want to expand the set of sensors to play with other, can I do it?
     Of course!
 Just make sure are components rated for 5V.
-Remember to connect both :term:`GND` together and in case the sensor needs a power supply: connect it to the 5V bus-bar.
+Remember to connect both :term:`GND` together and in case the sensor needs a power supply connect it to the 5V bus-bar.

 Can I connect multiple ElectroLab together for making more complex circuits?
     Yes, some of the circuits can become so complex that you might need to do it like this.
 In